-IMPORTANT: When an app is active, the top-edge gesture varies depending on the app.

-Gently swipe your finger from the top edge to reveal the app command options.
+- IMPORTANT: When an app is active, the top-edge gesture varies depending on the app. - Swipe your finger gently from the top edge of the TouchPad zone to reveal the Customize icon.

-Using touch screen gestures
+Using touch screen gestures (select models only)

 A touch screen computer allows you to control items on the screen directly with your fingers.